jasmyhigh/penumbra/docs/protocol/src/crypto/decaf377-rdsa.md

 1. They support randomization of signing and verification keys.
-Spending a note requires use of the signing key that controls its spend authorization, but if the same spend verification key were included in multiple transactions, they would be linkable.
+Spending a note requires use of the signing key that controls its spend authorization, but if the same spend verification key was included in multiple transactions, they would be linkable.
 Instead, both the signing and verification keys are kept secret[^1], and each spend description includes a randomization of the verification key, together with a proof that the randomized verification key was derived from the correct spend verification key.